hlieb-decodifi/the-suite/docs/page-creation-guide.md

 # Page Creation Guide

+## Introduction

 This guide outlines the standard approach for creating pages within our Next.js application.
 We follow a consistent pattern to ensure separation of concerns, reusability, and maintainability.

+> **Note:** This guide focuses on page-level architecture and works in conjunction with the [Component Creation Guide](./component-creation-guide.md), which provides detailed standards for individual component implementation.
+Please refer to both guides when developing new features.

 ## Page Structure Overview